alkhe/fluxette/README.md

 ```

 **connect([selectors])**
 Extends a Component to manage listeners to the Flux object on `this.context`, and performs a `setState` when the state changes.
 It also takes an optional selector or array of selectors, which make the state more specific.
 It will only calculate a new value if one of the selectors returns a new value.
+It makes `this.context.flux.dispatch` available as `this.dispatch` on the component.

 ```js
 import { connect } from 'fluxette';